DSL-Lab/DSL-Lab.github.io/_pages/about.md

 3. Understanding deep learning -->

 Our long-term research goal is to build superintelligent AI agents.
-We pursue this from both theoretical and computational perspectives, aiming to develop foundations (e.g., memory mechanisms) that could lead to superintelligence.
+We pursue this from both theoretical and practical perspectives, aiming to develop foundations (e.g., long-term memory mechanisms) that could lead to superintelligence.

 Our recent research covers:
 - Deep Generative Models